Your customers aren’t device IDs, cookies or IP addresses. They’re real people, and engaging with them effectively requires treating them that way.

 Challenge 1: Fractured data

-Brands often have inaccurate or duplicative customer data sets, and the bigger you scale their marketing efforts, the more gaping the cracks in you data become.
+Brands often have inaccurate or duplicative customer data sets, and the bigger you scale their marketing efforts, the more gaping the cracks in your data become.

 Common causes of fractured data include people signing up with multiple emails or phone numbers; brands issuing multiple customer IDs; and the temporary nature of cookies, which can decay in a matter of hours.
 Some marketers are also relying solely on internal data, creating a limited view of the customer through the lens of their brand.